Geothermal Heat Pumps

 Instead, GHP systems move heat (thermal energy) stored in the earth or groundwater to the building during winter and remove heat from the building to the earth or groundwater during summer months.

 According to the GeoExchange, there are more than 1 million GHP installations in the United States today.
 While this is a small percentage of the total HVAC market, the number of people choosing to install GHP systems is growing rapidly at a rate of about 50,000 installations a year.

 What are the cost benefits of GHPs?

-Even though the installation price of a geothermal system is more than that of conventional heating and cooling systems of the same capacity, the energy savings are significantly lower and therefore will offset the higher installation costs over time.
+Even though the installation price of a geothermal system is more than that of conventional heating and cooling systems of the same capacity, the energy savings are significantly higher and therefore will offset the higher installation costs over time.